 Permanent residency cards are known informally as “green cards.”
-They’ve never been the official name of the document but it quickly took on the nickname after it was first introduced in 1950 as a result of the Alien Registration Act of 1940.
+They’ve never been the official name of the document, but it quickly took on the nickname after these cards were first introduced in 1950 as a result of the Alien Registration Act of 1940.

-The Alien Registration Receipt Card was its first official name of the permanent residency card, but people commonly referred to it as the green card because of its color, as you can see in the image above.
+The Alien Registration Receipt Card was the first official name of the permanent residency card, but people commonly referred to it as the green card because of its color, as you can see in the image above.

-After struggling to prevent fraud, the Immigration and Naturalization Services designed a new green card that lost its green color and became more like a driver’s license, at least for that era!
+After struggling to prevent fraud, the Immigration and Naturalization Service designed a new green card that lost its green color and became more like a driver’s license, at least for that era!
 It also introduced some new anti-fraud features.

-As a result, INS decided on a new card introduced in 1989.
-INS made all other cards issued prior to 1979 invalid, cutting down on the confusion of green card types.
+As a result, INS decided on a new card design introduced in 1989.
+Also, INS made all other cards issued prior to 1979 invalid, cutting down on the confusion of green card types.
 However, with greater access to computing power and printing, fraud increased once again.

-In 1997 the card was redesigned yet again to promote security and disrupt production of counterfeit cards.
-The name on the card was once again changed, this time to the Permanent Resident Card.
+In 1997, the card was redesigned yet again with the latest security features to thwart the production of counterfeit cards.
+Also, the name on the card was once again changed, this time to the Permanent Resident Card.

-There was another slight change to the card in 2004 as a result of the creation of the Department of Homeland Security.
+Later, in 2004, there was another slight change to the card as a result of the creation of the Department of Homeland Security.
 The logo of the DHS replaced the logo of the INS on the cards.

 On top of security upgrades, the RFID made it easier for officers to identify the cardholder.

-In May of 2017, the United States Citizenship and Immigration Services announced another redesign of the green card.
+In May 2017, the United States Citizenship and Immigration Services (USCIS) announced another redesign of the green card.
 It bears the colors of the American flag along with a green color.

 USCIS said the redesign was part of the Next Generation Secure Identification Document Project and includes even more security features.
-The old design remains valid until they expire.
+The old designs remain valid until they expire.

-Another type of green card is the conditional green card is mainly given to immigrants who are brought to the United States after marrying a U.S. citizen.
+Another type of green card is the conditional green card.
+It is mainly given to immigrants who are brought to the United States after marrying a U.S. citizen.
 These cards are only valid for two years as opposed to a legal permanent resident card that is valid for 10 years.

-Some green cards are also used by legal residents who are legally in the country but live in a foreign country such as Mexico and Canada.
-These green card holders are allowed to remain, legal residents, while living in a foreign country if they are working in the United States and cross the border for employment.
+Another type of green card is used by foreign commuters.
+For instance, someone may live in Mexico but commute to the United States for work.
+These green card holders are allowed to remain legal residents while living in a foreign country if they are working in the United States.

 The USCIS refers to these legal residents as Commuter Aliens.
 The green card is nearly identical to those given to legal permanent residents.
-The only difference, as shown above, is the first two characters on the back of the card are “C2”.
-The number given to legal permanent residents reads “C1”.
+The only difference, as shown above, is that the first two characters on the back of the card are “C2.”
+The number given to legal permanent residents reads “C1.”

-Commuter Aliens are not allowed to apply for naturalization until they establish a residence within the United States.
+Commuter Aliens may not apply for naturalization until they establish a residence within the United States.
 They’re also restricted from sponsoring relatives for green cards until they move into the country.

 Do you have a valid green card printed before 2017?
 If not, be prepared for a new card design when you renew!
-If you need to renew or replace your green card, FileRight.com can make it easy.
+If you need to renew or replace your green card, FileRight can make it easy.